Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 Mounts Botanical Garden

-Before heading to the airport, we stopped here.
+Before heading to the airport, we stopped at Mounts Botanical Garden.
 A perfect final stop if you have extra time or need a break from sun and sand.

 Lion Country Safari is a bit of a drive, but worth it.
 We have done it many times.

-The Folger Art Museum and Morikami Gardens are also worth a visit if you have time.
+The Flagler Museum, The Society of the Four Arts, and Morikami Gardens are also worth a visit if you have time.

 Favorite Restaurants

-Our favorite restaurant wasn’t easy to pick because there are so many good ones, but Guanabanas has the funnest vibe.
+Our favorite restaurant wasn’t easy to pick because there are so many good ones, but Guanabanas has a fun vibe.

 We also loved: